 Germany is therefore not only a federal but also a parliamentary republic.
 That means that the parliament has the power, the so-called Bundestag (not to mix up with the Reichstag: That’s just the name of the building.).
 The members of the Bundestag (all in all 630) are voting and passing the bills.
 But with Germany being also a federal republic, another chamber is part of the legislative system, the Bundesrat.
 As soon as the bill is at any place affecting the matters of the 16 Bundesländer, the Bundesrat has also to vote for and then pass the bill.
 Sounds a bit confusing?
 It is, also for those who are well-educated in politics.

-The role of the Chancellor
+The political system in German and the role of the Chancellor

 The Chancellor, at the moment Angela Merkel, is also part of the Parliament and has, of course, a mandate.
 Thus executive and legislative are at a certain amount mixed, but that’s not a problem at all: The Bundeskanzler has to be elected by the members of parliament and not by the citizens.
 The Bundestag controls the Bundeskanzler, although he or she sets the basic principles of the German policy in advance (the so-called Kanzlerdemokratie).
 The parliament can dismiss the chancellor in different ways – the konstruktives Misstrauensvotum (motion of no confidence) and the Vertrauensfrage (where the chancellor asks the parliament for loyalty).
 The first thing happened twice until now, the second one five times.